Cumbria ASA Hall of Fame

 Terry’s time in more recent years has been consumed with Saving Grange Lido (SGL), a derelict lido in the town.
 She was one of the ten Board Members that have worked towards the restoration of the 1932 outdoor pool; this included obtaining grant funding of several millions of pounds work to stabilise the structure.

-Terry also has an association with open water swimming with a 15-year involvement as an official (timekeeper and recorder) in BLDSA Windermere Championships (length of the lake).
+Terry also has a connection to open water swimming with a 15-year involvement as an official (timekeeper and recorder) in BLDSA Windermere Championships (length of the lake).

 In 2022/23 Terry joined the Cumbria ASA 50-100 festival group to support an event celebrating 100 years of swimming in Cumbria.
 As part of the July 2023 Festival Terry brought Artistic (Synchronised) Swimming back to the county with a display in the new Carlisle pool, the first time such an event has been seen in Cumbria in over 20 years.